Florida Medical Malpractice Settlement Process

 Opportunities to Settle

 There are several options for settling a medical malpractice case in Florida.
-Settlement is an option at any time during a pending case, whether it is in pre-suit or litigation.
+A settlement is an option at any time during a pending case, whether it is in pre-suit or litigation.
 There is a pre-suit period before a medical malpractice claim can be filed where either party may settle the claim so that litigation never has to ensue.
-While, it is rare that cases are settled in pre-suit, it can and does happen.
+While it is rare that cases are settled in pre-suit, it can and does happen.

-Some cases are settled during trial or before the jury comes back from deliberations.
-These are all viable options for inititating the Florida medical malpractice settlement process.
+Some cases are settled during the trial or before the jury comes back from deliberations.
+These are all viable options for initiating the Florida medical malpractice settlement process.